julian-klode/lingolang/docs/intro.md

 # Introduction
 Go is a strongly statically typed programming language created by Google.
 It places a heavy emphasis on _goroutines_, a form of concurrent processes, ligthweight threads, that can commmunicate with each other via channels - a concurrent-safe queue.

-As a static programming language, Go can prevent certain type mismatches at compile time; for example, a pointer cannot be sent where a value is expected.
+Being statically typed, Go can prevent certain type mismatches at compile time; for example, a pointer cannot be sent where a value is expected.
 Being strongly typed, it does not perform implicit conversions - a weak language could allow you to pass an integer where a string is expected, and implcitly convert the integer to a string.

 Go's support for static typing is very rudimentary: There are few primitive base types, structures, pointers, and interfaces - a collection of methods, essentially.
 Importantly, there is no support for read-only objects - all objects are writable.